How to Visit Dubai on a Budget

 Hotel prices reduce drastically during summer.
 If you don’t mind the heat, travel during the summer to take advantage of lowered rates for everything, including attractions.
 Please remember to get a visit visa to Dubai you will need to make accommodation arrangements and show it to the authorities on arrival.

 Health care in Dubai is private, so you will need to buy travel insurance before departing.
 If you don't and you have any accidents or emergencies, you are likely to get a huge bill as health care is extremely expensive.
-We recommend purchasing insurance with World Nomads who offer some of the best travel insurance policies.
+We recommend purchasing insurance with a company like World Nomads who offer some of the best travel insurance policies.